isaacmain254/Workpay/README.md

 Create 2 groups on the admin dashboard **client** and **freelancer** and assign the super user one group or both

-Every user should be associate with a profile, Bio, Skills and project when registering on the website but since this was created using superuser command you have do it manually on the admin interface
+Every user should be associated with a profile, Bio, Skills, and project when registering on the website but since this was created using the superuser command you have to do it manually on the admin interface

-Now you can login into the website `http://workpay.com:8000/`
+Now you can log into the website `http://workpay.com:8000/`

 Now you can register other users using the register page